yosemitebandit/vebsite/content/notes/beliefs.md

 Still reading Sontag, I really like it.
 Absolutely need more of it in my life.
 Working with computers all day, I begin to feel more like a machine.

+### drugs
+Never tried em, which I find embarrassing to say..
+But I've got no problem with people voluntarily doing things to their own bodies..
+The harder stuff gives me pause because it seems to be a pretty clear path to self-destruction and seems to often harm others.
+But the world is full of such things :/